Cojac/Cojac/wiki-tmp/Home.md

 f(x):  21.0
 f'(x): 16.0
 ```
-## 3.7 - Number model "Symbolic computation"
+## 3.6 - Number model "Symbolic computation"

 Symbolic computation is known for representing numbers and mathematical functions in an exact finite way.
-On the other hand the symbolic computation provides functionalities like derivate of a function or finding roots.
+On the other hand the symbolic computation provides functionalities such as compute the derivative of a function, or finding its roots.

 We attempted a similar approach by storing the whole symbolic expression tree  of a number.
-What makes that numbers become functions.Through this mechanism, we are now able to store, evaluate and derivate functions.
+What makes that numbers become functions.

+Through this mechanism, we are now able to store, evaluate and differentiate functions.

 This wrapper can be activated via the "-Rsy" option.
 Here are the magic methods available: